-- 1. Historical overview of the school (about 2-3 pages) - a.
-Foundation - b.
-Original mission and purpose of the school - c.
-Current mission and purpose (if changed) - d.
-Significant historical developments - e.
-Accreditation history - f.
-Major awards/recognitions - 2.
-Vision casting-looking ahead to the next three to five years (1-2 pages): - With the Lord's blessing, what do you anticipate the school could look like in three to five years? - 3.
-Demographic portrait (about 5-7 pages): - Provide a data-supported demographic portrait of the school and its various constituencies.
+- 1. Introductory statement: Brief description including the location and ownership - 2.
+Vision, Mission, and Future Goals: If all goes well, what do you envision the school could look like in three to five years? - 3.
+Historical overview: Include the following : foundation, original mission and purpose of the school, current mission and purpose if changed, significant historical developments, accreditation history, and major awards/recognitions. - 4.
+Demographic portrait: Provide a data-supported demographic portrait of the school and its various constituencies.
 The portrait should include descriptive summaries of children, students, faculty, administration, board, parents, and the wider geographic community, as well as survey data from each of the constituent groups, when applicable.
 Below are samples of what might normally be documented in a demographic portrait: - a.
 Basic data-school name, address, phone, e-mail, the head of school's name, contact information - b.
 Campus locations and grades or age levels seeking accreditation EE-12 - c.
 Governance structure: church sponsored/church supported/independent, incorporation status, primary functions of the governing body, number of governing body members, and how they are chosen or elected - d.
 Executive leadership and personnel: degrees or credentials of the head of school, key leadership team members and roles, number of faculty and staff - e.
-Organization and enrollment: program type and number of students in each level-early education, primary, elementary, middle or junior high, and high school (Identify any significant groups of unique populations such as international students, special needs, or first nations students.)
+Organization and enrollment: program type and number of students in each level-early education, primary, elementary, middle or junior high, and high school; identify any significant groups of unique populations such as international students, special needs, or first nations students - f.
+Instructional program: a general description of the type of instructional program offered, online and/or blended learning, mentioning any special learning needs programs; include core instructional emphasis, schoolwide expected student outcomes, and detailed curriculum documents to be made available for the team to review electronically